Incognito (game show)

-Incognito was a British game show that aired on BBC1 from 25 October 1995 to 10 January 1997.
+Incognito is a British game show that aired on BBC1 from 25 October 1995 to 10 January 1997.
 It was hosted by Peter Smith.

 Gameplay

-In each edition 3 contestants competed against each other for the chance to move on to the next round of the series with the overall winner at the end of the series winning a major holiday.
+In each edition, three contestants competed against each other for the chance to move on to the next round of the series, with the overall winner at the end of the series winning a major holiday.